day8/re-frame/docs/CodeWalkthrough.md

 ## Initial Code Walk-through

-At this point in your reading, you are armed with:
+At this point, you are about 50% of the way to understanding re-frame.
+You are armed with:
  - a high level understanding of the 6 domino process (from re-frame's README)
  - an understanding of application state (from the previous tutorial)

+By the end of this tutorial, you'll be at 70%, which is good enough to start coding by yourself.

 In this tutorial, **we'll look at re-frame code**.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->